ahmedrazazaidii/Forecasting-Rainfall/README.md

 # Forecasting Rainfall

 This project focuses on forecasting rainfall in Australia using a dataset sourced from Kaggle.
-The project involves data preprocessing, exploratory data analysis, model training, and evaluation to predict whether it will rain tomorrow based on various weather features.
+The project involves data preprocessing, exploratory data analysis, model training, and evaluation to predict whether it will rain tomorrow based on various weather related features.

 ## Dataset

 The dataset used for this project can be found on Kaggle: [Weather Dataset](https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package/data).

 ### Dataset Description

+Following are the column names:

 - **Location**: The city's name in Australia.
 - **MinTemp**: The minimum temperature recorded for the day in degrees Celsius.